materialscloud-org/learn-fireside/README.md

 This is a tutorial for density-functional theory (DFT) calculations using the open-source [Quantum ESPRESSO distribution](https://www.quantum-espresso.org/) (QE)[1,2].

 In each subfolder you will find the required instructions to run the example exercise.
-All the instruction (Handouts) and required input and pseudopotential files can be found under the ```files``` folder.
+Instructions (https://github.com/materialscloud-org/learn-fireside/blob/master/files/handouts.pdf) and required input and pseudopotential files can be found under the ```files``` folder.

 The SSSP pseudopotentials (PPs) files can be downloaded from the [Materials Cloud](https://www.materialscloud.org/discover/sssp/table/efficiency#sssp-license).
 Other sites providing PPs are [pseudodojo](http://www.pseudo-dojo.org/) and [Quantum ESPRESSO website](https://www.quantum-espresso.org/pseudopotentials).
 The input files required to run the calculations are provided within this repository.